wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Within the field of your consciousness there is also *your* body.

 **M:**&ensp;Of course.
-But the idea ‘my body’, as different from other bodies, is not there.
-To me it is ‘*a* body’, not ‘my body’, ‘*a* mind’, not ‘my mind’.
+But the idea “my body”, as different from other bodies, is not there.
+To me it is “*a* body”, not “my body”, “*a* mind”, not “my mind”.
 The mind looks after the body all right, I need not interfere.
 What needs to be done is being done in the normal and natural way.

 You may not be quite conscious of your physiological functions, but when it comes to thoughts and feelings, desires and fears, you become acutely self-conscious.
 To me, these too are largely unconscious.
 I find myself talking to people, or doing things quite correctly and appropriately, without being very much conscious of them.
 It looks as if I live my physical, waking life automatically, reäcting spontaneously and accurately.